-On November 2006, the registered voters of the Jefferson Union High School District approved by more than 55% Measure "N", authorizing the issuance and sale of not-to-exceed \$136,900,000 of general obligation bonds of the District.
+On November 2006, and November 2014, the registered voters of the Jefferson Union High School District approved by more than 55% Measure "N", authorizing the issuance and sale of not-to-exceed \$136,900,000 and Measure "J" authorizing the issuance and sale of not-to-exceed \$133,000,000, of general obligation bonds of the District.
 The bonds were issued to finance the acquisition, construction, modernization, renovation, furnishing, equipping and improving the District facilities.

-Measure "N" was a Proposition 39 bond, issued pursuant to the provisions of the Education Code of the State of California and pursuant to a resolution adopted by the Board of Education of the District.
+Measure "N" and Measure "J" were Proposition 39 bonds, issued pursuant to the provisions of the Education Code of the State of California and pursuant to a resolution adopted by the Board of Education of the District.